 There are several crematoria across London that are allow a direct cremation.
-At White Rose Modern Funerals, we often use Putney Vale Crematorium for a direct cremation.
+At White Rose Modern Funerals, we use Kingston Crematorium for a direct cremation.
 However, bear in mind that with a direct cremation, as there are no mourners present, the location is of less importance as long as the crematorium is up to a required standard.

 How do I organise a direct cremation in London?